oracle/docker-images/OracleManagementAgent/README.md

 1. Create a bind mount location to persist container data

     ```shell
-    // Important: cleanup any old state files
+    # Important: cleanup any old state files
     $ rm -rf /home/$USER/oracle
     $ mkdir -p /home/$USER/oracle
     ```

 1. Ensure your tenancy is configured correctly by [applying the documented prerequisites for deploying management agents](https://docs.oracle.com/en-us/iaas/management-agents/doc/perform-prerequisites-deploying-management-agents.html)

-#### Steps to build and run using Docker Compose
+## Steps to build and run using Docker Compose

 1. Create .env file to populate the environment variables

     ```shell
+    # required environment settings
     $ echo "mgmtagent_hostname=mgmtagent912" > .env
     $ echo "DOCKER_BASE_DIR=$(/home/$USER/oracle)" >> .env
     $ echo "USERID=$(id -u)" >> .env
     $ echo "GROUPID=$(id -g)" >> .env
     ```

     **Notes:**

     * `USERID` is the numeric identifier assigned by Linux to each user, found by running `id -u <username>`
     * `GROUPID` is the numeric identifier assigned by Linux to each user group, found by running `id -g <username>`
     * Validate the `USERID` and `GROUPID` values are correct as having incorrect values can result in failure.
 Refer to the troubleshooting section on this page for specific examples of failure.